aragami-xd/uno/PROJECT_LOG.md

 10. No bluffing
 To be honest, there isn't much to this at all.
 It just a matter of adding one if condition, checking if the game mode is on or not.
 That's it

+11. Advanced bot
+Yeah... not sure what to say about this one though.
+Quite a lot of fun but frustrating stuff in this iteration of the game.
+Thanks to Cheryl (adds lecturer), the process of debugging and upgrading the program has become quite a bit better and faster.
+Though with that said, i'm still under a lot of problem
+Cheryl's recommendation is to using some stuff about 'alpha beta pruning' and 'depth first search' as a method to generate moves.
+While they seem pretty fascinating, i don't have a deep enough understanding in those things to build that model in the game, let alone implementing it